forestgrape/coronavirus/monitor_and_control.md

 > * knowledge & research
 > * taking own responsibility and independent decisions
 > * Moderate measures preserving life quality.
 > * Focus on overall life quality.
-This includes keeping overall health effects in mind: in numbers, possible damage, life quality cost (which can include economic costs). // for things harmful and/or unwanted, advertisements should be banned.
-It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs.
+This includes keeping overall health effects in mind: in numbers, possible damage, life quality cost (which can include economic costs). <!--// for things harmful and/or unwanted, advertisements should be banned.
+It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->
-> * settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on circumspectly
+> * settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on, go on circumspectly
 > * but strictly avoiding uncontrollable spread and hospital overwhelming.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
 >
 > If hospitals are filling and the deaths increase, it is time tighten the rules ([more on numbers](#on-numbers)).
 >
-> ### Reconsidering
+> ### Reconsidering Strategy
 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to prevent.
 In warm areas window should be open and air-conditioning should not be used.
 >
 > Two more points
-> * trying new paths even at the risk of falling.
-In unknown territory obstacles can go unnoticed and so some form of emergency fall-back can be needed: Up to outdoor days - which means stopping all non essential entries to foreign or public indoor settings.
+> * trying new paths even at the risk of falling but with a parachute ready and using it early.
+Better walking back awkwardly with the parachute (and being ready for the next journey) than falling cool without.
+For Covid-19 the emergency parachutes are outdoor days: which means stopping all non essential entries to foreign or public indoor settings.
-> * Obstacles should be analyzed, the next antibiotics may be discovered.
+> * Missteps should be analyzed, the next antibiotics can be discovered.

 ## Protection Measures